DHI/mikeio/docs/dfsu.md

 Each node has:

 * Node id
-* X,Y,Z coordinate
+* x,y,z coordinates
-* Code for the boundary
+* Code (0 for internal water points, 1 for land, >1 for open boundary)

 Each element has: